STEP and ToI

-All Severn Foundation School trainees are required to complete a Transfer of Information questionnaire before the beginning of both their F1 and F2 years.
-The TOI process is designed to allow trainees to highlight to their Trust Foundation Programme Director (FPD) issues that might be relevant to their training.
+Similar to the STEP form, the Severn Foundation School require current F1 trainees to complete a Transfer of Information questionnaire before the beginning of their F2 year.
+The TOI process is designed to allow trainees to highlight to their Trust Foundation Training Programme Director (FTPD) issues that might be relevant to their training.

 The TOI process is a supportive process, aimed at allowing foundation doctors to highlight to their local educator issues that may be of relevance to their performance as a doctor, and is also one of the processes used to safeguard patient safety.